Call us 203-307-5500

 Frequently Asked Questions About Baby Crawling

-What age do most babies start crawling?
+What is the typical age for babies to start crawling?

 Most babies begin crawling between 6 and 10 months of age, with the average around 7 to 9 months.
 However, some babies don’t crawl until closer to 12 months, and that’s within the normal range.